Wells Fargo CEO sorry for 'insensitive comment' on diversity

-(Reuters) - Wells Fargo & Co Chief Executive Officer Charles Scharf on Wednesday apologized for making insensitive remarks around race and diversity at the bank, seeking to quell a row over his references to a shortage of talent among minority groups.
+(Reuters) - Wells Fargo & Co WFC.N Chief Executive Officer Charles Scharf has apologized for making insensitive remarks around race and diversity, seeking to quell a row over his references to a shortage of talent among minority groups.

 Reuters reported on Tuesday that Scharf had exasperated some Black employees in a Zoom meeting this summer when he reiterated that the bank had trouble reaching diversity goals because there were not enough qualified minority candidates.